spryker/spryker-docs/docs/scos/dev/front-end-development/202212.0/oryx/reactivity/signals.md

 ## Implementation of Signals in Oryx

 The Oryx implementation of signals has a core mechanism and a simplified API.
 The core is well-suited for advanced usage, while the simplified API is sufficiently robust for most components.
-This documentation will focus on the simplified API.
+This document focuses on the simplified API.

 ### Creating signals